 - Buy fruits and vegetables in-season.
 Greenhouses, cold storage facilities, and refrigerated trucks drive the total emissions sky high due to the energy requirements during production and transportation.

 - Reduce food waste.
 Food waste is a serious problem.
-Only about half of all the food we produce gets eaten.
-Estimates put the total amount of food wasted at 1.3 billion tonnes yearly worldwide.
+It is thought that one-third of all food produced globally is wasted.
 Simple solutions to food waste are proper fridge temperature and organization, proper planning and meal prep, as well as putting every bit of your food to use, such as vegetable scraps.

 Utopia’s Tip: The non-profit organization Foodprint has compiled a comprehensive guide on the sustainability of specific foods.
 Eco-friendly eating is only one of the various stept to reducing your carbon footprint at home.
 Be sure to check out Utopia’s tips on how to keep a zero waste kitchen.